 Is it Mast Cell Activation Syndrome?

 Mast cells are located throughout our bodies and are an essential part of our immune system.
-There has been an increased awareness and – likely incidence – of mast cell activation syndrome in the past decade.
-If you have symptoms consistent with MCAS, it is necessary to get properly tested for the above mediators.
-There may be underlying causes of mast cell activation syndrome for many people, including toxins, mold exposure, infections, and other environmental exposures.
-It is important to identify the potential causes with proper testing to improve symptoms and improve the outcome of treating mast cell activation syndrome.
+There has been an increased awareness and incidence of mast cell activation syndrome in the past decade.
+If you have symptoms consistent with MCAS, it is essential to undergo proper testing for the above mediators.
+For many people, the underlying causes of mast cell activation syndrome may include mold-related illness, chronic viral or bacterial infections, and exposure to environmental toxins.
+It is critical to identify potential causes through proper testing to improve symptoms and the outcome of treating mast cell activation syndrome.